 In particular, AGV’s defensive attributes continue to shine through, setting the standard for safety and performance when it comes to safeguarding riders.
 Two helmet units (Corsa R and Pista GP-R) received a maximum of 5 stars out of 6 helmets DOT examined since 2016, demonstrating that the brand may be trusted.
 AGV — with a DOT (U.S.) certification, an ECE 22.06 European safety rating, and a SHARP rating (U.K) — is devoted to offering the peak of riding performance, from MotoGP to Motocross and every road or trail in between.

 Motorcycle Leather Gloves

 Check that your gloves include a wrist strap to keep them in place if you fall.
-Armored gloves, preferably leather such as the AGVSPORT Monza Motorcycle Racing Gloves and AGVSport Echelon Motorcycle Leather Racing Glove with Protective Titanium Armor.
+Armored gloves, preferably leather, such as the AGVSPORT Monza Motorcycle Racing Gloves and AGVSport Echelon Motorcycle Leather Racing Gloves with Protective Titanium Armor.
 Not any of those attractive colored textile gloves that are great for gardening or car repairs.

 Leather, textile, or a combination of both are your options here.
-Leather is heavier and, perhaps, more protective—pro racers use leather one-piece suits—and odds are that leather equipment will still be in good enough form to be used after an accident.
+Leather is heavier and more protective—pro racers use leather one-piece suits—and the odds are that leather equipment will still be in good enough form to be used after an accident.